 - All people want to be informed as to why they are being asked or ordered to do something.

 - All people want options rather than threats.

 - People want a second chance when they make a mistake.

-When these truths are violated, it perceived as a threat.
+When these truths are violated, they are usually in the form of criticism or commands.
+This is a trigger for an adrenaline rush.
+It can be perceived as a threat.
 Threat means fight or flight, and anger.
-These triggers are usually in the form of criticism or commands.
 In that case, is it possible to handle criticism or commands?
 Without getting aggressive?
 Maybe even be ready for it?
+If you attack back you got yourself a fight.
 “Never use words that rise steadily to your lips, or you’ll make the greatest speech you’ll ever live to regret.”

 The goal of verbal judo is to create an ease with confrontation, without triggering the fight or flight system.
 It depends on one’s ability to read an opponent and redirect aggression.
 Thompson writes, “If an opponent upsets you, he or she owns you.”
 “When you react, you’re being controlled.”
 “The inner voice is almost always negative.”
 As the Confucian philosopher Sun-tzu put it: “To win one hundred victories in one hundred battles is not the highest skill.
 To subdue the enemy without fighting is the highest skill.”

 Verbal judo techniques do not personalize attacks.
 For example, “When man throws spear of insult at head, move head!
 Spear miss target, leave man empty-handed, spear in wall, not in you.”
 They ignore insults and springboard over them by making statements that you will not be bothered, like “I ‘preciate that . . .”, or “I understan’ that . . .” or “Oyess” and explaining their point of view.
 An opponent listens most when someone is explaining his or her own point of view.
 Arguing and appearing defensive will only make your opponent believe he or she is right.

 Is explaining someone else’s point of view effective?
 Here are the top ten reasons it is more effective.